esikora/ESP32App_Led_IR/README.md

 ## Getting Started
 Development environment used for this application:
-- Arduino IDE (version 1.8.12)

-Board definition package used (in Arduino IDE Board Manager):
-- esp32 (version 1.0.4)
+- Visual Studio Code (version 1.44.2)
+- PlatformIO IDE for VSCode

-Selected board:
+Platform and board:
-- ESP32 Pico Kit
+- ESP32 Pico

-Libraries installed (in Arduino IDE Library Manager):
+Libraries used (see platformio.ini):
-- JC_Button (version 2.1.2)
+- JC_Button
-- FastLED (version 3.3.3)
+- FastLED
-- IRRemoteESP8266 (version 2.7.5)
+- IRRemoteESP8266

 ## Project Description